cwida/rma/README.md

 ##### Node and segment size

-These are the simulations whose outcomes are represented in Figure 10, where ART+B-Tree is compared to RMA at different leaf/segment capacities.
+These are the simulations whose outcomes are represented in Figure 10, where the ART+B-Tree is compared to the RMA at different leaf/segment capacities.

 ```bash
 for B in 32 128 512 2048; do